angelmz/learn-elixir-with-tests/hello-world.md

 It is traditional for your first program in a new language to be [Hello, world](https://en.m.wikipedia.org/wiki/%22Hello,_World!%22_program).

 - Create a folder wherever you like
-- Put a new file in it called `hello_world.ex` and put the following code inside it
+- Put a new file in it called `hello.ex` and put the following code inside it

 ```elixir
 defmodule Greetings do